kartikey-0/kartikey-0/README.md

 🎓 Computer Science Student | Frontend Developer

-## 💻 About Me
+## 💻 About Me:-

+ !
+Currently learning react.js and three.js
 🛠️ I build scalable, user-friendly web applications that focus on performance, responsiveness, and clean UI/UX.
 🌱 Passionate about learning new frontend technologies and frameworks to create immersive experiences on the web.

 ## 🧰 Tech Stack & Tools